exoplatform/exo-documentation/docs/GettingStarted.rst

 To connect to a cloud drive account, you must use use the icon |image248|.

-This icon redirects you to "Connect your service" drawer that allows you to choose either to connect to a google drive account or a one drive account.
+It redirects you to "Connect your service" drawer allowing to choose either to connect to a google drive account or a one drive account.

 |image249|